Piyussshh/starboard/HACKING.md

 In addition, there is a second script called `./hack/verify-codegen.sh`.
-This script calls the `./hack/update-codegen.sh` script and checks whether anything changed, and then it terminates with a nonzero return code if any of the generated files is not up-to-date.
+This script calls the `./hack/update-codegen.sh` script and checks whether anything changed, and then it terminates with a nonzero return code if any of the generated files are not up-to-date.
 We're running it as a step in the CI/CD pipeline.

 ## Using Generated Code